On the number and size of Markov equivalence classes of random directed acyclic graphs: Representations of Markov equivalence classes

 \begin{lemma} For a given \DAG $G$, let $N(G)$ be the set of vertices which are part of some non-collider edge.
 Then it holds that \end{lemma} \begin{proof} Consider the representation of a \MEC of a given \DAG $G$ as a partially directed acyclic graph, where the directed edges have the same orientation as in $G$.
 Let $(\mathcal{C}^{i}_G)_{i\in [\ell]}$ for some $\ell\in \N$ denote the connected (undirected) components of its chain graph, and $|\mathcal{C}_G^{i}|$ the number of sites in $\mathcal{C}_G^{i}$.
 Note that by the poset decomposition in Lemma \ref{lem:PosetDecomposition}, for each $\mathcal{C}_G^{i}$, there are at most $|\mathcal{C}_G^{i}|!$ ways to orient the edges.
 Together with Lemma~\ref{lem:MECcountDecomposition}, this yields Since every site in a component $\mathcal{C}_G^{i}$ must be an element of $N(G)$ by Lemma \ref{lem:PDACnoncollider}, and the connected components $(\mathcal{C}^{i}_G)_{i\in [\ell]}$ are vertex disjoint by construction, we conclude. \end{proof}

 Lemma \ref{lem:MECviaColliders} gives good bounds when the number of non-collider edges is large compared to the number of sites.
-However, we will require a refined estimate on the number of Markov equivalence classes when the chain graph takes the form of a core graph, where only a small number of its sites are connected to other sites outside of the core graph using non-collider edges.
-To do so, we fix in the following unique labels $\ell(v) \in [n]$ for all sites $v \in V(G)$, which are consistent with the tower structure, i.e.\ such that $\ell(v) \geq \ell(w)$ holds if and only if $v\in H_i$ and $w \in H_j$ with $i \leq j$ in the tower $H(G)$.
+However, we will require a refined estimate on the number of Markov equivalence classes when the vertices of the chain graph can be split into two parts: a core, where only a small number of sites are connected to other sites outside of the core using non-collider edges, and a remainder where no two sites are connected by non-collider edges.
+This is formalized in the following proposition which we require as a key took for the proof of Theorem~\ref{thm:Moments}.
+In order to state it, we fix in the following unique labels $\ell(v) \in [n]$ for all sites $v \in V(G)$, which are consistent with the tower structure, i.e.\ such that $\ell(v) \geq \ell(w)$ holds if and only if $v\in H_i$ and $w \in H_j$ with $i \leq j$ in the tower $H(G)$.